partokarwat/partokarwat.com/content/post/google-io-2017.md

 +++

 The conference starts on May 17th and ends on May 20th 2017 (GMT+2).
-I join the conference via [live stream](https://events.google.com/io/live).
+I joined the conference via live stream.

 # 17th